AlexChristensen/SemNeT/README.md

 SemNeT offers researchers several tools for the analysis of their semantic network data.
 As a part of a module of semantic network packages, SemNeT is the most general, providing statistical analyses for all types of semantic networks.

 ## Forward Flow
-Implements the forward flow measure introduced by
+Implements the forward flow measure introduced by Gray et al. (2019) and semantic spaces from Beaty et al. (2021).

 ## SemNeT Shiny
 From raw data to semantic network analysis in three lines of code: The Shiny app allows for integration with [*SemNetCleaner*](https://github.com/AlexChristensen/SemNetCleaner), streamlining the SemNA pipeline: